 2020 was a challenging year for small businesses.
 The shutdown caused by the pandemic and the proceeding economic fallout resulted in many businesses closing.
 As we continue working through this unprecedented crisis, it’s essential that we help our clients receive as much funding as possible.
 This is where Gusto’s People Advisory program comes in.
 Jaclyn Anku explained the benefits that accountants can offer their clients through People Advisory certification:

 And even after the pandemic is over, your clients will still need People Advisory services in order to make the best decisions for their business.
-Empowered by Gusto’s People Advisory Certification program, you can assist your clients with various people-based services, including payroll, benefits, and HR.
-Partnered with Clarus R+D, our People Advisory Program will also help you get your clients R&D tax credits if they’re eligible.
+Empowered by Gusto’s People Advisory Certification program, you can assist your clients with various people-based services, including payroll, benefits, and HR, as well as accessing tax savings through programs like Gusto’s R&D Tax Credit Service.

 If you’re ready to help your clients with R&D tax credits and people advisory services, sign up for Gusto’s People Advisory Certification program.
-By joining Gusto’s People Advisory program, we’ll automatically assess your client’s eligibility for R&D tax credits, and if they qualify, you can then schedule an appointment with Clarus R+D through Gusto.
+By joining Gusto’s People Advisory program, we’ll automatically assess your client’s eligibility for R&D tax credits, and if they qualify, you can then schedule an appointment with one of our R&D tax specialists.
 Once the tax credit comes through, we then process it in real-time so that your clients automatically receive the funds during payroll.
 If you want to learn more about Gusto’s People Advisory, click here.